VatsalSy/RemindersSync/README.md

 ## Features

+- **Two-Way Task Completion Sync**:
+  - Tasks completed in Apple Reminders are marked as completed (`- [x]`) in Obsidian files
+  - Completed tasks in Obsidian are not re-synced to Reminders
+  - Maintains task completion state across both platforms

 - **Vault to Reminders Sync**:
   - Scans your entire Obsidian vault for incomplete tasks (`- [ ]`)
   - Creates reminders with clickable links back to source files